hydraslay/ng2-polymer-static/README.md

 ## To serve AOT

-Run `node copy-dist-files.js` only once (aleady done, do it again if you changed polymer files).
+Run `node copy-dist-files.js` only once (aleady done, do it again if you changed the files).

 Run `npm run serve:aot` to serve.